-Give me a tried and true pattern, a fun printed fabric and a couple of hours and I’ll sew a wrap skirt up!
+Give me a tried and true pattern, a fun printed fabric and a couple of hours and I’ll sew up a wrap skirt!
 This DIY leopard wrap skirt is comfy, flattering and super easy to make.
 Read on for all the details.

 There are a few pieces I always gravitate to when sewing because they’re so easy and so satisfying!
 Skirts are one of them.
 I love dressing up and adore the flexibility of separates so a top and skirt are one of my favorite combos.

 If this wrap pattern looks familiar, it’s probably because I’ve already made it before and wore the heck out of it.
 This floral version is one of my favorite closet staples (when I’m not pregnant).
 I gush all about why wrap skirts are my favorite in that post but suffice it to say that any article of clothing that helps me dress an ever expanding/shrinking body, is a WIN in my book!